Next Day.

 "…and giving your post to scum like me."

-Like he didn't fully believe he deserved it.
+No pride.
+No arrogance.
+Just honesty, like he didn't fully believe he deserved it.

-Saku let out a short laugh.
+Saku let out a short laugh, relaxed, unbothered.

 "You won the board."